chenyenru/blogs12341234/docs/Research Project/Progress Notes/1124_to_1130 SetTopics.md

 	- Bioinformatics prediction of differential miRNAs in sarcoma
 	- Bioinformatics Analysis of (_Gene Name_) as a Prognostic Marker for
 2. Clarify _a gene_ as a prognostic marker

+download data and see see

+- choose method
+- find other datasets